Daedalus359/haskell_learning/24_parser_combinators/notes.md

 Quasiquotes are a language extension.
 It includes a value r :: QuasiQuoter which allows writing arbitrary text inside of the delimeters [r| |]

+### Character and token parsers

+Traditionally, parsing has been done in two stages: lexing and parsing.
+Lexers typically perform parses that don't require looking ahead into the input stream by more than one token at a time.

+Examples of tokenizing:

+H> parseString (some integer) mempty "123 456"
+Success [123, 456]